Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 Indeed, we can see that defining an orientation for 1 and 2-simplices is actually the same as giving an orientation for all its faces.
 In both cases, for a simplex $[v_0,...,v_k]$, we used the convention that $[v_1,...,v_k]$ (excluding the first vector from the presentation) was one of its oriented edges-- $[v_1]$ in the case of $\os$, $[v_1,v_2]$ in the case of $\ts$.

-We can generalize all of this.
-Indeed, $[v_0,...,v_k]$ will denote from now on an **oriented k-simplex**.
-We will use the convention that it has $[\widehat{v_0},...,v_k]$ as one of its faces, which, by the above considerations, is enough to determine the orientation of all its other faces.
+Generalization is now straightforward.
+From now on, $[v_0,...,v_k]$ will denote from now on an **oriented k-simplex**.
+We will use the convention that it has $[\widehat{v_0},...,v_k]$ as one of its faces, which we'll soon see as also being enough to define the orientation of every other face.
 What we noted for 1 and 2-simplices with regard to permutations is still valid: odd permutations of vertices in the presentation give the opposite simplex, even ones give you the same simplex.
-From now on, we'll also call "oriented simplices" just "simplices" ????????
+From now on, we'll also call "oriented simplices" just "simplices" if it's clear from the context.

 What about complexes?
 We'll say a simplicial complex is oriented if we give each of its simplices an orientation.
 There are many possible such orientations.
 Applying to 3D rendering, each of these orientations represents a way of shading our mesh.
 In many of these, neighbouring triangles have different orientations, resulting in suddenly light or dark regions, which isn't an effect we really desire.
 For orientable surfaces, we might want to find a single, "canonical", orientation such that all triangles have coherent normals, so that the whole surface will have a smoother and cohesive lighting-- indeed, that's precisely the definition of an orientable surface.

-To obtain this orientation, consider the complex made by gluing the two 2-simplices $\gts$ and $\angled{v_1,v_3,v_2}$ on the common face $\angled{v_1,v_2}$, making a square.
-Say we orient the first one as $\os$, so that, using the right-hand rule, its normal points towards us.
+To obtain this orientation, consider the example of the standard quad with vertices labeled $v_0,v_1,v2_,v_3$.
+Say we orient the first triangle as $\os$, so that, using the right-hand rule, its normal points towards us.
 What orientation should we give to the other triangle so that its normal may have the same direction?
 Again using the right-hand rule, it should be $[v_1, v_3, v_2]$.
 Note that, at their common edge, they have different orientations: one has $[v_1, v_2]$ as an edge, the other $[v_2, v_1]$.
 Since the orientation of a single face defines the orientation of a simplex, we could've guaranteed coherent normals by just positing the oriented simplices have opposite orientations on their common face.

 This is valid in general: every time you glue two n-simplices together and you want them to have coherent normals (either both pointing outwards or inwards), their common $n-1$ face should come from faces of the opposite direction in each original simplex-- and this last condition is indeed sufficient.
 Orientable surfaces are exactly those that can be approximated by oriented simplices satisfying this property for all simplices with common faces.